Question time: Have you gained substantial experience in UX (user experience) design—as in, to the point where you’re considering a career change?

 — Morris Chang, Founder of the Semiconductor Industry in Taiwan

-You will find several differences in the roles and responsibilities of UX designers and strategists.
-These may drastically vary depending on the organization and its specific roles.
+You’re going to find there are several differences in the roles and responsibilities of UX designers and strategists, and they’re things they do and parts of their remits that may vary—even in drastic ways—depending on the organization and its specific roles.
 But in general:

-A user experience strategist studies user research methods and data to invent a long-term vision for a product or service.
-They work with the user experience and development teams to align UX design with business objectives, user needs, and technical requirements.
-A UX strategist is also involved in developing user personas, customer journey maps, and information architecture.
+A user experience strategist studies user research methods and data to invent a long-term vision for a product or service, and they work with the UX and development teams to align UX design with business objectives, user needs, and technical requirements.
+Another area—or set of areas—that a UX strategist gets involved in is developing user personas, customer journey maps, and information architecture.

-On the other hand, as a UX designer, you’re responsible for designing a product or service's user experience and aspects of the user interface.
-Your main objective is to meet the end user’s expectations and enhance their experience.
-You must collaborate with UX strategists and stakeholders to understand user needs.
-With that in mind, you will create wireframes, prototypes, and digital experiences, setting the stage for appealing visual designs.
+Now, to see how that compares with being a UX designer—when you’re a designer, you’re responsible for designing a product or service’s user experience and aspects of the user interface.
+Your main objective with that is to meet the end user’s expectations and enhance their experience, and you’ll need to collaborate with UX strategists—and stakeholders—to understand user needs so you can fine-tune a design that’s in step with user behaviors.
+With that in mind, you’ll create wireframes, prototypes, and digital experiences, handling the side that ensures the digital product is intuitive, has good usability, and solves the users’ problems.
+That sets the stage for appealing visual designs to come—which visual designers tend to do—but we’ve got the differences between UX designers and UX strategists broken down in this table below:

 Differences Between UX Designers and UX Strategists | |